FAST Channels in 2026: Free TV Hits 5.7% of US Viewing [Guide]

 FAST (Free Ad-Supported Streaming Television) channels mimic the traditional cable TV experience: linear, scheduled programming organized into channels, delivered over the internet at no cost.
 Unlike on-demand services (Netflix, Disney+), FAST channels play content on a schedule — you tune in and watch whatever is airing, just like broadcast TV but through an app.

 The business model is pure advertising.
-FAST platforms sell ad inventory at rates of $15-35 CPM (cost per thousand impressions), compared to $5-15 CPM for traditional broadcast.
-The premium reflects better targeting — streaming platforms know far more about their viewers than broadcast networks do.
-A FAST channel viewer watching a cooking show can be served ads based on their age, location, interests, and purchase history, not just the program genre.
+FAST platforms sell ad inventory at rates of $15-35 CPM (cost per thousand impressions), compared to $5-15 CPM for traditional broadcast (Nielsen).
+The premium comes from better targeting.
+Streaming platforms know far more about their viewers than broadcast networks do.
+A FAST channel viewer watching a cooking show can be served ads based on their age, location, interests, and purchase history, not only the program genre.

 Content is typically licensed from studios at minimal cost — often revenue-share deals where the FAST platform keeps 40-60% of ad revenue and passes the rest to the content owner.
 For studios, FAST monetizes catalog content that would otherwise generate zero revenue.